Frequently Asked Questions

 A. An SAT or ACT score is not currently required applicants who graduate from a regionally accredited high school program.
 However, an SAT or ACT score is required for the following applicant types: graduates from non-accredited high school programs, applicants with a GED who are under the age of 18, applicants to the Dual Enrollment Program, and applicants who do not meet the minimum 2.0 high school GPA requirement.
 Submitting SAT or ACT scores is advised as they may be reviewed for exemption of institutional placement testing.
 An SAT or ACT score is also required for applicants to the GHC Nursing or Dental Hygiene programs.

 Q: Can I visit GHC?

 A. Yes.
 You can visit our online portal to schedule a campus tour, or simply call the campus you are interested in visiting to make an appointment with the enrollment management specialist.
-Current locations
+Current campus locations.

 Q: Can I take classes at more than one Georgia Highlands Campus?

 A. Yes.
 Class registration for your first term at GHC will be completed when you attend a new Charger Orientation session, and you simply need to let your advisor know at orientation that you plan to take classes at more than one of our campuses.

 Q: As a high school student, can I take some college courses?

 A. Yes, if admitted as a Dual Enrollment student, you may take college courses at GHC.
 Please contact your high school guidance counselor to begin this process and check the GHC Dual Enrollment website for the minimum admissions standards by grade level.

 Q: What courses do you offer?

 A. You may do a course search.